 As a follow-up to last year’s impressive remount of Dennis Watkins’s early work [node:15103433 link=Death and Harry Houdini;], the House revisits Watkins’s equally magic-infused 2007 piece about a small-scale traveling circus that takes in a new ward (Tommy Rapley) over the objections of the sickly magician proprietor (Watkins).
 The production isn’t much of a play, though maybe it’s not trying to be.
 As author, Watkins has improved on his earlier iteration; for instance, he makes the magician’s wife (Tien Doman) a full-fledged character rather than the gibberish-talking nag of the original.
 Yet no one onstage (including Jeff Trainor as a strongman, Lucy Carapetyan as a flirty aerial artist and Michael E. Smith as the company clown) has what you could call a character arc.
 Still, as a semi-narrative framework for Watkins’s mind-boggling old-school magic tricks, The Magnificents earns its title.

-- The Madness of George III at Chicago Shakespeare Theater | Theater review
+The Magnificents at the House Theatre of Chicago | Theater review

 Dennis Watkins's gentle, magic-fueled fable returns in a spruced-up production.